William Morris, 1st Viscount Nuffield: Motor car manufacturing 1920s

-In 1912 he designed a car, the "bullnose" Morris and using bought-in components (including engines and axles from USA) began to build them at a disused military training college in Cowley, Oxford.
+In 1912 he designed a car, the "bullnose" Morris, and, using bought-in components (including engines and axles from the USA), he began to build them at a disused military training college in Cowley, Oxford.
 The outbreak of World War I saw the nascent car factory largely given over to the production of munitions—including 50,000 minesinkers for the North Sea Minefield—but in 1919 car production revived rising from 400 cars in that year to 56,000 in 1925.
 Morris pioneered the introduction to the United Kingdom of Henry Ford's techniques of mass production.
 During the period 1919–1925 he built or purchased factories at Abingdon, Birmingham and Swindon to add to those in Oxford.

 In February 1927, in competition against—amongst others—its creator, Herbert Austin, Morris paid £730,000 for the assets of the collapsed Wolseley Motors Limited which became his personal property.
 Wolseley were at this stage in fairly advanced development of an overhead camshaft 8 hp car, which he launched as the first Morris Minor in 1928.
 The original MG Midget, launched in 1929, was based on the Minor.

 When major component suppliers had difficulties he purchased them on his own account.
 His American engines were now made under licence for him by Hotchkiss in Coventry.
 When in 1923 they were unwilling to expand production Morris bought their business and called it Morris Engines Limited.
 It would become Morris engines branch when he later sold it to Morris Motors.
-Again when back-axle manufacturer E. G. Wrigley and Company ran into financial difficulties he bought and reconstituted it as Morris Commercial Cars Limited to manufacture an expanded truck and bus offering.
+Again when back-axle manufacturer EG Wrigley and Company ran into financial difficulties he bought and reconstituted it as Morris Commercial Cars Limited to manufacture an expanded truck and bus offering.
 Following the same policy he bought the manufacturer of SU Carburettors in 1926.

 Impressed by American all-steel bodies he persuaded Edward G Budd of Budd Corporation to enter a joint venture with him called Pressed Steel Company which erected their large factory at Cowley opposite Morris's own and with a connecting bridge in 1926.
 At that point the two business tycoons had each met their match.
 Eventually in 1930 the High Court ended their disagreements by obliging Morris to surrender his and his colleagues' membership of the Pressed Steel board and all Morris holdings and Morris lost all the capital he had invested in the venture.